wkaisertexas/wkaisertexas.github.io/src/content/project/time-lapse.md

 # Context and scope

+Timelapse is a iOS and MacOS application for creating screen and camera time-lapsed videos built off a slower-than-realtime ScreenCaptureKit Recording Engine.

 # Goals and non-goals

-Timelapse is a iOS and MacOS application for creating screen adn camera timelapsed applications built off a slower-than-realtime recording engine.

 Color accurate, slower-than realtime recording without any editing, post-processing or composition tool.